Current state of CNA testing in Florida in 2022

 2020 presented a set of unprecendented challenges for all members of the medical profession, and CNAs have been no exception.
-CNAs have been needed more than ever this year, and even with many industries laying off workers or reducing hours, CNA employers have continued to hire more and more and currently have more job openings than they have qualified candidates to fill those roles.
+CNAs have been needed more than ever after the arrival of COVID-19, and even with many industries laid off workers or reducing hours, CNA employers have continued to hire more and more and currently have more job openings than they have qualified candidates to fill those roles.
 As the pandemic is still among us, many of the testing restrictions and additional measures implemented in 2020 are still in effect today.

 Testing stopped for months during the beginning of the pandemic

-As of early 2021, the current wait time for students between the time they register for the Prometric state exam and when they actually hear back from Prometric regarding their test date is about 2 full months.
+For a full 2 years after the pandemic, the current time for students between the time they register for the Prometric state exam and when they actually hear back from Prometric regarding their test date is about 2 full months.
 This is more than twice the amount of time the process takes normally, and there are no signs that the timeline will improve in the short term.
 The best advice we can give to students is to be patient, and we also suggest that once you submit your application, you call the Prometric support line periodically to check up on your application.
 You can contact Prometric at (888)277-3500; be sure to have your Applicant ID in hand when you call them.

-We have extended our standard course access in order to better serve our students
+We extended our standard course access in order to better serve our students